Theosophy in Star Wars: The Force, Its Sides and the “Two Paths”

 This FORCE, or Cosmic Energy is the synthesis of all the primary Energies, with the centripetal and centrifugal forces of nature representing two aspects of one Primordial Force.
-It is the synthesis and guide of those primary differentiations of MATTER.
+It is described as being the synthesis and guide of those primary differentiations of MATTER.

-In a work of nineteenth-century Theosophical Literature, The Mahatma Papers were secret correspondences advised never to be published, between two Theosophists and mainly two teachers who were living men of flesh (not disembodied spirits), under the pseudonyms K.H. and Morya.
-They detail the theoretical and philosophical side of their school’s teachings — strange teachings of ancient origin.
+Moreover, this illimitable Force is brought up in The Mahatma Papers, which were private correspondences advised never to be published between two Theosophists and mainly two teachers.
+These were men of flesh (not disembodied spirits) under the pseudonyms K.H. and Morya.
+They detail the theoretical and philosophical side of their school’s teachings.
 The original manuscripts are kept in the British Museum.

 In Letter no. 22, 1881, K.H. argues for the philosophical necessity of the powers of voluntary and conscious attributes to the mind, further asserting that its underlying involuntary and unconscious (or mechanical) power has its basis in MOTION.
 Motion, it posits, governs the laws of Nature, and like MATTER, or its root, is eternal and uncreated, but nothing governs that MOTION or MATTER.
 This is a clear theoretical position, that connects Theosophy and Star Wars, but carries it on much further, arguing that what they’re discussing is not the God-theory: